Billionaire space race

-The billionaire space race is the rivalry among entrepreneurs who have entered the space industry from other industries - particularly computing.
-This private industry space race of the 21st century involves sending rockets to the ionosphere (mesosphere and thermosphere), orbital launch rockets, and suborbital tourist spaceflights.
+The billionaire space race is the rivalry among entrepreneurs who have entered the space industry from other industries – particularly computing.
+This private spaceflight race involves sending privately developed rockets and vehicles to various destinations in space, often in response to government programs or to develop the space tourism sector.

-Today, the billionaire space race is primarily between three billionaires and their respective firms:
+Since 2018, the billionaire space race has primarily been between three billionaires and their respective firms: